This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 Visit the Immigration counter in Doha, and show the officer your travel permit.

-Submit all the required documents like Passport, Return or onward ticket, hotel booking confirmation, vaccine certificate and International Credit/Debit Card with three months’ bank statement (for India and Pakistan) to the Immigration Officer, and go through all the procedures and requirements the officer asks you to.
+Submit all the required documents, including your passport, return or onward ticket, hotel booking confirmation, vaccine certificate, and an International Credit/Debit Card with a three-month bank statement (for India and Pakistan), to the Immigration Officer.
+Then, follow all the procedures and requirements the officer requests.

 If confirmed, the Immigration Officer will fix a small sticker to your passport, marking the acceptance of a visa on arrival to Qatar.